spenmcgee/dnsimple-batch/README.md

 * `--filter-domain-has-records-with-content=<regex>`: Returns only the domains that have at least one record that have a record value matching the supplied regexp.
 * `--filter-domain-has-no-records-with-content=<regex>`: Returns only the domains the DO NOT have ANY records whose values match the supplied regexp.

 After filtering, you can insert records for each domain.
-Simple supply the `type`, `name` and `value` to insert a new record.
+Simply supply the `type`, `name` and `value` to insert a new record.
 Default `ttl` and `priority` values will be used.
 * `--insert-record-type=<type>`
 * `--insert-record-name=<name>`
 * `--insert-record-value=<value>`